Road Accident Small Claims Limit For Personal Injury From 31 May 2021

 What happened to the road accident claim small claims limit on 31 May 2021?

-However, on the 31 May 2021 new laws for road traffic accident claims came into force in England and Wales, which made several changes on how to claim for whiplash and other personal injuries in a road accident.
-One of the changes was to the small claims limit – which was to increase the threshold from £1,000 to £5,000.
+However, on the 31 May 2021 new laws for road traffic accident claims came into force in England and Wales.
+These laws made several changes on how to claim for whiplash and other personal injuries in a road accident.
+One of the changes was to the small claims limit – increasing the threshold from £1,000 to £5,000.

-In other words – for accidents after 31 May 2021 your pain and suffering for whiplash or other injuries in a road accident had to be £5,000 or more to allow your solicitor to recover the majority of your legal costs in making a claim.
+In other words – for accidents on or after 31 May 2021, your pain and suffering for whiplash or other injuries in a road accident had to be £5,000 or more to allow your solicitor to recover the majority of your legal costs in making a claim.

 If your overall claim combined including personal injury, lost income, vehicle damage, etc. is over £10,000 and all the items are dealt with in one claim by one legal representative – in this instance your claim will no longer be classed as a small claim.